 - First of all, insert a dummy data column.

-- In the cell B2, insert below formula into the formula bar and drag down.
+- In cell B2, insert the below formula into the formula bar and drag it down.

-- To set up sales funnel just selects the data and insert a stacked bar chart.
+- To set up sales funnel just select the data and insert a stacked bar chart.